ajoergensson/TCPDump_parser/README.md

 # TCPdump_parser
-TCPDump Parser to analyse traffic
+TCPDump parser to analyse traffic

 # Use the app in the following way
 ## sudo tcpdump -nli ens33 | python tcpdump.py